Daytona Beach Theft Attorney

 In addition to imprisonment and fines, the possible consequences of a theft conviction may include:

 Penalties for theft can be severe, which is why it is in your best interests to fight against the charges.
 Your future—and your freedom—are too important to risk.
-Contact a skilled theft defense lawyer to aggressively represent you and pursue a strong defense.
+Contact our theft defense lawyer Jeff Higgins to aggressively represent you and pursue a strong defense.

 There are a variety of defenses to choose from when facing theft charges.
 Depending on the circumstances of the offense, your lawyer could use the following theft defense strategies to defend you against the charges:

 There are no one-size-fits-all solutions in criminal justice.
-Consult with an experienced criminal defense attorney to identify the best defense strategy for your particular case.
+Consult with our experienced Florida criminal attorney to identify the best defense strategy for your specific case.

 Theft Defense Attorney in Daytona Beach, Florida